 - Place bread flour, rye flour and salt in a bowl.

 - In a separate small bowl, dissolve fresh yeast or active dry yeast in some of the lukewarm water.
 If using instant yeast, stir it directly into the flours.
-See this page on substituting one yeast type for another.
+There are ways of substituting one yeast type for another.

 - Add the yeast, remaining water, and oil to the center of the flour and stir to combine.
 Knead by hand or machine for several minutes or until the dough is smooth and springy and clears the sides of the bowl.